kswang2400/counting_twos/README.md

 ever "pile" in an order of magnitude (e.g. 10..19, 20..29, 30..39) will be the same size as the total of the previous order of magnitude.
-If it's prepended by a two, then you need to add 10 * d for all the leading 2's in that piles.
+If it's prepended by a two, then you need to add 10 * (d - 1) where d is the number of digits for all the leading 2's in that piles.

 Additionally, the sum of each order of magnitude can be furthered simplified down to